Here are some tools to help manage the uncomfortable sensations and thoughts that accompany anxiety.

 - Give yourself some relaxation time doing something you enjoy.
 For example, A bath, petting your pet, reading a few pages from a book, chatting with a friend you enjoy.
 What do you enjoy doing and how can you do this for yourself today.

 Remember, you are not alone in dealing with anxiety.
 It is a common experience.
-Give yourself the attention you need to help calm your mind and body today.
+Give yourself the attention you need to help calm your mind and Healthy Body today.